FlatOut 2

-FlatOut 2 is an action racing video game developed by Bugbear Entertainment and published by Empire Interactive in Europe and Vivendi Universal Games in North America.
-It is the sequel to the 2004 game FlatOut.
+FlatOut 2 is an action racing video game developed by Bugbear Entertainment and published by Empire Interactive for Windows, PlayStation 2 and Xbox.
+It was released in Russia on June 29, 2006, in Europe on June 30, and in North America on August 1.
+The game received positive reviews.

-This game is themed more on the street racing/import tuner scene than its predecessor.
+The sequel to 2004's FlatOut, FlatOut 2 is themed more on the street racing/import tuner scene than its predecessor.
 A notable change is the tire grip; players can take more control of their car, worrying less about skidding in tight turns.
 The game has three car classes: derby, race, and street.

-It was released in Russia on June 29, 2006, in Europe on June 30, and in North America on August 1.
-In 2008, an OS X version of the game was released by Virtual Programming.
-In 2014, a Linux version of the game was released on GOG.com as part of the launch of Linux support.

 An enhanced port was released in 2007 for the Xbox 360 and Windows as FlatOut: Ultimate Carnage.
-A PlayStation Portable port of Ultimate Carnage was released as FlatOut: Head On.
+A PlayStation Portable port of Ultimate Carnage was released as FlatOut: Head On in 2008.
+The same year, an OS X version of the game was released by Virtual Programming.
+An update for the PC version was released in July 2024, that implemented Steam Workshop support, improved support for the Steam Deck and added various quality-of-life improvements.

 Gameplay

 Ragdoll physics

-The ragdoll physics in the sequel have been greatly updated.
+The ragdoll physics have been greatly improved from the previous game.
 During the race, the driver may be thrown out of the car if slammed into a wall at a high speed.
-In the numerous stunt minigames the goal is to shoot themselves out of the car and complete objectives like knocking down a set of bowling pins, hitting the designated spots on a dartboard, score a field goal or fly through flaming hoops.
-Players must use 'aerobatics' to control the driver in-flight, but overusing it will increase drag, which will slow the driver down and possibly prevent him/her from reaching the designated target.
+In the numerous stunt minigames, players can shoot the driver out of the car in order to complete objectives like knocking down a set of bowling pins, hitting the designated spots on a dartboard, scoring a field goal or flying through flaming hoops.
+Players must use 'aerobatics' to control the driver in-flight, but overusing it will increase drag, which will slow the driver down and possibly prevent them from reaching the designated target.
 If the driver falls short of the target, players can use the "nudge".
 This gives the driver a small upward boost and slightly reduces drag.
 In the Stone Skipping Stunt minigame, the players must use nudge just as the driver hits the surface of the water to skip the most efficiently and reach the furthest.